asherikov/ariles/README.md

 * Various types defined for tests: [`./tests/types/`]

+<a name="catkin"></a>
 Compilation using catkin
 ========================

-`catkin` (ROS build utility) is not flexible enough to build Ariles directly, it is, however, possible to create a proxy catkin package to build Ariles with predefined configuration.
+`catkin` (ROS build utility) is not flexible enough to build Ariles, it is, however, possible to create a proxy catkin package to build Ariles with a predefined configuration.
 You can find an example in `./tests/catkin_package`.